TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 ==== Distillation <unimodal_kd_data2vec2_distillation>
 We distill the student model by minimizing the loss defined in @unimodal_kd_data2vec2_loss using the AdamW optimizer @adamW with a base learning rate of 5e-4.
 We train for 10 epochs with a batch size of 256 on the training set of ImageNet-1K @imagenet, and run validation after every epoch on the validation set of ImageNet-1K.
-As Data2Vec2 our approach does not involve labels, we use the loss defined in @unimodal_kd_data2vec2_loss also for validation.
+As with Data2Vec2, our approach does not involve labels, so we also use the loss defined in @unimodal_kd_data2vec2_loss for validation.
 The total number of parameters involved in the distillation process is 129M, of which 43.1M trainable belong to the student model, and 85.9M frozen parameters to the teacher model.